Woodstock Literature Society

 Topics range from classic and contemporary authors, to drama, poetry, and foreign authors in translation.
 Our speakers include academic specialists, published authors, and literary journalists.
 Full details can be seen under Programmes.
 Please note that changes to the programme can also be found on the programme page.

-The Spring Open Book Group will meet in The Town Hall to discuss
+Open Book Group: Summer Meetings in The Town Hall at 11.30am

 A selection of images used in publicity posters for previous talks